rero/developer-resources/git-github/workflow.md

 may contain all the commits that need to be tested.
 On these branches, force pushing is not an issue, as they aren't used for development.

-For the production server, they are at least three branches, allowing to quickly revert to a precedent version: latest and two precedent tags.
+For the production server, there are at least three branches, allowing to quickly revert to a precedent version: latest and two previous tags.

 - for [bib.rero.ch][prod]: `bib-latest`, `bib-1.4.10`, `bib-1.4.9` (for
   example, here the latest being the `v1.4.11`), corresponding to three images